mikinty/code-challenges/2 - Competitive Game/README.md

 - player B then takes a subset of the array with an even sum and removes it
 - if either player can't make a move they lose

 The question: How do you tell who will win if they both play optimally?

+_Note: Player A ALWAYS goes first_

 ## Program specifications
 - __Input__: `int` array